chiefbigrubberduck/Security-Utilities/README.md

 * Mac Spoofer
 * Managed to Monitor

 Check out the specified sections below for instructions on using the scripts.
 If you want any utilities added, open an issue and voice your request.
+Keep in mind these scripts are built for Linux and are for Linux only.

 ## Mac Spoofer
 <img width="474" height="206" alt="macchanger" src="https://github.com/user-attachments/assets/1106147f-ab42-442e-9d7b-b00ff2410b09" />